 - 1. Present a clear link between the specific project activities and the proposed budget items.
-The budget should not contain items that are not supported by the proposal narrative. - Include sufficient funds to provide language access or describe other resources available to the applicant to ensure meaningful access for persons with limited English proficiency.
-See Accessibility under the Federal Award Administration Information section of this solicitation for more information. - 3.
+The budget should not contain items that are not supported by the proposal narrative. - 2.
+Fairly and reasonably compensate all project partners for their full level of effort, unless otherwise stated in the MOU.
+For more information on compensating project partners, see the Budget Information and Sample Budget Narrative in Appendix A. - 3.
+Include sufficient funds to provide language access or describe other resources available to the applicant to ensure meaningful access for persons with limited English proficiency.
+See Accessibility under the Federal Award Administration Information section of this solicitation for more information. - 4.
 Include sufficient funds to provide access for people with disabilities or who are Deaf/hard of hearing, or describe other resources available to the applicant to ensure meaningful access for such people.
-See Accessibility under the Federal Award Administration Information section of this solicitation for more information. - 4.
-Include funds to attend OVW-sponsored TTA in the amount of \$20,000 for applicants located in the 48 contiguous states and \$24,000 for applicants located in the territories, Hawaii, and Alaska.
-This amount is for the entire 24 months and NOT per year.
-Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW sponsored conferences or training for which they would like permission to use grant funds to support staff attendance. - 5.
-Include funds for a project coordinator. - 6.
-Include funds for a staff attorney to provide legal representation to victims during the implementation phase (note that we expect the planning phase to last 12-18 months, however, applicants should budget for a minimum of 12 months of the attorney's time). - Note: the budget may also include funds for other staff, including (but not limited to) legal advocates, Board of Immigration Appeals (BIA) accredited representatives,
+See Accessibility under the Federal Award Administration Information section of this solicitation for more information.